 For information on making your workplace Covid secure see GOV.UK – Working safely during coronavirus (COVID-19).

 Can I open?

 Pubs, bars, cafes and restaurants are allowed to open indoors and outdoors.
-If you’re a licensed premises, this must be table service only.
-Social distancing must be maintained.
 You can continue to provide a takeaway service, drive-thru or delivery.
-For more information, see GOV.UK – Closing certain businesses and venues in England.
+For more information, see GOV.UK – Coronavirus: how to stay safe and help prevent the spread.

 Can I catch coronavirus from food?

 It is very unlikely that you can catch coronavirus from food.
 The current advice relating to transmission of the virus in food can be found on the Food Standards Agency website.